ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 Otherwise, only the keys named in the `keys` here are allowed.
 `strict` is true by default.
 * `separator`: To concatenate multiple values when metadata are used in title fields.
+* `autosplit`: If enabled, metadata will be split on the separator to provide multiple values.

 Important: the keys `title` and `subtitle` must always be in this list.